LaurenzV/krilla/crates/krilla/src/configure/PDF_A4.md

 - krilla does not use the `bytes` and `encoding` attributes. 🟢
 - krilla uses the outlined namespaces and prefixes. 🟢
 - krilla does not currently have an associated file containing the embedded file specification.
-However, it seems like there is an issue with the spec because I can't find that table entry in the PDF 2.0 spec? 🔴
+However, it seems like there is an issue with the spec because I can't find that table entry in the PDF 2.0 spec?
+  And no validator I tried seems to complain about this.🔴

 ### 6.7.3 Version identification
 - krilla always writes the required version identification parts. 🟢